Sunitinib

 Always take your capsules exactly as your nurse or pharmacist explains.
 This is important to make sure they work as well as possible for you.

-If you forget to take the capsules you should take the missed dose as soon as possible within the same day.
+If you forget to take the capsules, you should take the missed dose as soon as possible within the same day.
 If a full day has gone by, let your doctor or nurse know.
 Do not take a double dose.

 Other things to remember about your capsules:

-- Keep them in the original package and at room temperature, away from heat and direct sunlight.
+• Keep them in the original package and at room temperature, away from heat and direct sunlight.

-- Keep them safe and out of sight and reach of children.
+• Keep them safe and out of sight and reach of children.

-- If you are going on holiday, make sure you have plenty of capsules to take with you.
+• If you are going on holiday, make sure you have plenty of capsules to take with you.

-- If you are sick just after taking the capsules, contact the hospital.
+• If you are sick just after taking the capsules, contact the hospital.
 Do not take another dose.

-- If your treatment is stopped, return any unused capsules to the pharmacist.
+• If your treatment is stopped, return any unused capsules to the pharmacist.

 About side effects

 We explain the most common side effects of this treatment here.
-We also include some less common side effects.
+We also include some that are less common.

 You may get some of the side effects we mention, but you are unlikely to get all of them.
-If you are also having treatment with other cancer drugs, you may have some side effects that we have not listed here.
-Always tell your doctor, nurse or pharmacist about any side effects you have.
+And you may have some side effects, including rarer ones, that we have not listed here.

 Serious and life-threatening side effects

-Some cancer treatments can cause severe side effects.
-Rarely, these may be life-threatening.
-Your cancer doctor or nurse can explain the risk of these side effects to you.
+Some cancer treatments can cause serious side effects.
+Sometimes, these may be life-threatening.
+Your doctor, nurse or pharmacist can explain the risk of these side effects to you.

 Contact the hospital

-Your nurse will give you telephone numbers for the hospital.
-If you feel unwell or need advice, you can call them at any time of the day or night.
+Your doctor, nurse or pharmacist will give you 24-hour contact numbers for the hospital.
+If you feel unwell or need advice, you can call at any time of the day or night.
 Save these numbers in your phone or keep them somewhere safe.

 Common side effects